Cleopatra Jones: Cast

 Don Cornelius and Frankie Crocker make appearances as themselves, while former child-star Eugene W. Jackson II makes an appearance as Henry and actor Lee Weaver plays Henry's friend.

 Background

-Cleopatra Jones was made by Warner Brothers following the success of the Shaft series and AIP's films.
+Cleopatra Jones was made by Warner Bros. following the success of the Shaft series and AIP's films.
 It opened at a time when the Black Power Movement, Black Arts Movement, second-wave feminism, and an increasingly growing black feminism were all prevalent.
 From this social context emerged the desire for a black heroine who appealed to women through a combination of alluring femininity, female strength, and combat skill.
 The film depicts the harsh reality of the black ghetto, but also portrays a united community whose members help and support one another.
-The film's final scene, where Jones, Reuben, and the other B&S members join together to defeat Mommy, reflects the Black Arts Movement's emphasis upon the need for the black community to work together to defeat white supremacy.
+The film's final scene, in which Jones, Reuben, and the other B&S members join to defeat Mommy, reflects the Black Arts Movement's emphasis upon the need for the black community to work together to defeat white supremacy.